Long Grounded Thoughts: Synthesizing Visual Problems and Reasoning Chains at Scale: Experiments

-\textbf{Comparison vs. Baselines.} Table~\ref{tab:main_results} compares Qwen2.5-VL-7B fine-tuned with our data against community baselines, close data, and closed models.
+\textbf{Main Result.
+Comparison vs. Baselines.} Table~\ref{tab:main_results} compares Qwen2.5-VL-7B fine-tuned with our data against community baselines, close data, and closed models.
 Models trained on limited open reasoning data (e.g., VLAA-Thinker, Revisual) often underperform even the base Qwen2.5-VL-7B-Instruct, underscoring the lack of high-quality open data for vision-centric reasoning.
-In contrast, our models consistently improve the base, achieving the best results among open-data approaches and reaching the top score on 3/5 benchmarks.
+In contrast, our models consistently improve the base, achieving the best results and outperforming on 3/5 benchmarks.

+\textbf{Generalization to open-ended non-MCQ tasks.} Despite leveraging entirely multiple-choice questions, our models generalize robustly to open-ended visual problems and unseen domains.
+Table~\ref{tbl:main_results_combined} shows we achieve a \textbf{+8.8 point gain} on NiEH~\citep{kim2025needlesembodiedhaystackenvironment}, an \textbf{open-ended} embodied benchmark.
+We also observe consistent improvements on MathVision (mixed format also including \textbf{open-ended} tasks) (see Table~\ref{tab:supp_math_visulogic}).
+This confirms that our reasoning gains transfer beyond the training format and domain.